sigven/pcgr/pcgrr/pkgdown/index.md

 The great complexity of acquired mutations in individual tumor genomes poses a severe challenge for clinical interpretation.
 PCGR aims to be a comprehensive reporting platform that can

--   systematically interrogate tumor-specific variants in the context of diagnostic, prognostic, and therapeutic biomarkers,
+-   systematically interrogate tumor-specific variants in the context of known therapeutic and prognostic biomarkers

--   prioritize and highlight the most relevant findings, and
+-   prioritize and highlight the most relevant findings

--   present the results in a format accessible to clinical experts.
+-   present the results in a format accessible to clinical experts

 PCGR integrates a [comprehensive set of knowledge resources](articles/annotation_resources.html) related to tumor biology and therapeutic biomarkers, both at the gene, and variant level.
 The software generates a tiered genome report that will aid the translation of individual cancer genomes for novel treatment strategies.